Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents

-The AMT mechanism gets its name for the following reason: The mechanism transforms the valuations using $h$ and compares the sum of transformed values, $\sum h_i(V_i)$, with a threshold.
-This threshold is the sum of the means, $\sum \mu_{h,i}$, adjusted by the term $\alpha_n$.
-In this section, we set the threshold to be negative and decreasing towards $-\infty$.
-The reason why $\alpha_n$ is called the adjustment term is that, as shown later, the asymptotic order of $\alpha_n$ is smaller than that of the sum of means $\sum \mu_{h,i}$ for the AMT mechanism to work.
-Therefore, the leading term in the threshold is the sum of means $\sum \mu_{h,i}$, and $\alpha_n$ is an adjustment that slightly raises the allocation probability of the public good.
+The AMT mechanism is called as such because the mechanism transforms the valuations using $h$ and compares the sum of transformed values, $\sum h(V_i)$, with a threshold.
+This threshold is the sum of the means, $n \mu_{h}$, adjusted by the term $\alpha_n$.
+We set the adjustment term to be negative and decreasing towards $-\infty$.
+The reason $\alpha_n$ is called the adjustment term is that, as shown later, the asymptotic order of $\alpha_n$ is smaller than that of $n \mu_{h}$ for the AMT mechanism to work.
+That is, the leading term in the threshold is the sum of means $n \mu_{h}$, and $\alpha_n$ is an adjustment that slightly raises the allocation probability of the public good.
 The reason for introducing the transformation $h$ in Definition \ref{def:AMT} is to include a wide range of mechanisms.
 Below are some examples that can be seen as special cases of the AMT mechanism with different choices of the transformation $h$ and adjustment term $\alpha_n$.